garynaz/LetsTrade/README.md

 * Add up to 6 images to each ad, and present the ad in a UICollectionView.

 ## To-do list
-* Add locations to ad's in order to allow users to search by location.
+* Add Category heading, and Search By Category function (Video Games, Consoles, Other).
-* Add Category heading, and Search By Category (Video Games, Consoles, Other) functionality for the end user.
+* Add user profiles.

 ## Inspiration